cam-inc/camflake/README.md

 ## Advanced usages

-You can modify Camflake by initializing with any proper base time and machine id.
+You can modify Camflake by initializing with any proper base time or machine ID.

 #### Modify machine id